 MODERATE OR INTENSE LEARNING NEEDS (4).
 This course presents a survey and overview of teaching methods and materials in various curricular areas for students with mild to moderate or moderate to intense educational needs.
 This includes students identified as having a disability as defined by IDEA including: ADD/ADHD and other health impairments; specific learning disabilities; Autism; intellectual disability; emotional disturbance; visual impairments; hearing impairments; severe or multiple disabilities; physical disabilities; and traumatic brain injury.
 The focus of the course will be on individualized and group adaptations in lesson planning and content instruction, teaching strategies, assessment, technology use, classroom management, and methods to enhance motivation, self-monitoring, and self-determination skills.
 Strategies for co-teaching in inclusive classrooms with these populations of students will also be addressed as well as student participation in transition planning.
 This course should be taken with a field practicum.
-Prerequisite: ED360 and Admission to the Teacher and instructional planning in early childhood learning environments with a focus on an understanding of young children's development.
-The course emphasis is on introducing teacher candidates to a variety of research-based approaches to enhancing social skills development and environmental management while facing the challenge of creating positive, inclusive, classroom communities.
-Course content includes investigating the historical and cultural frameworks of various approaches to social skills and behavior management, a deep understanding of each approach, and a variety of methods from which to choose to meet the needs of various situations.
-Further, early childhood theory will be integrated with practical applications to provide developmental understanding and ensure the support of young children's social and behavioral outcomes in exceptional and general education environments.
-Prerequisites: ED360 and Admission to the Teacher Education Program.
+Prerequisite: ED360 and Admission to the Teacher Education program.